GoogleChrome/web.dev/src/site/content/en/blog/new-patterns-for-media-apps/index.md

 layout: post
 title: New patterns for media apps
 subhead:
-  Dive into a fantastic collection of new patterns for media apps, from grabbing the user's screen to adding video PiP mode to adding audio effects to recording from the mic to customizing media notifications.
+  Dive into a fantastic collection of new patterns for media apps.
+Grab the user's screen, add video Picture-in-Picture mode, create audio effects, record from the mic, or customize media notifications.
 authors:
   - beaufortfrancois
   - conwayt